ninchat/ninchat-api/api.md

 can't be used to open a new session after the `close_session` action and the session can't be changed during a connection.

-The server may sometimes send empty keep-alive frames between events.
-They should be ignored by the client.
+The client and the server may send empty (keep-alive) frames between actions/events.
+They should be ignored by the peer.

 ### Examples